-Innovation and entrepreneurship are also emphasized in our research programs, so that we seek not only to make a societal impact and help human lives, but also advance economic development, and transform ideas into innovations that fuel growth.
+Innovation and entrepreneurship are emphasized in our programs.
+We seek not only to make a societal impact and help human lives through our research discoveries, but also to advance economic development, and transform ideas into innovations that fuel growth in the marketplace.

 Among other innovations, University of Maryland alumni have given the world: